 Exemplifying the Norwegian approach is the Ormen Lange gas field which came on stream in 2007 and is expected, at full production, to account for 20% of the U.K. gas requirement of 70 million cubic meters a day from a reservoir 120 km off the Norwegian coast.
 Operator Norske Shell uses three video walls to help control the export of gas down the pipeline across the North Sea to the U.K. Barco supplied the video walls to ABB, who were contracted to deliver the control, safety and information management systems for the gas processing plant.
 "Ormen Lange needed a visualization solution to monitor the plant and the flow of gas through the pipelines, plus display solutions for the simulation and collaboration rooms," said Morten Hansen, sales manager of Barco's Norwegian distributor, VideoSystem: "The human aspect and ergonomics were of key importance for the control room."

-ABB designed an ergonomically optimized room with a 14 x 50 in. central Barco video wall system with rear projection, plus a simulator room, with a video wall made up of a 4 x 2 format of 50 in. cubes and mounted on casters to allow front projection.
+ABB contracted Aker Solutions to design an ergonomically optimized room with a 14 x 50 in. central Barco video wall system with rear projection, plus a simulator room, with a video wall made up of a 4 x 2 format of 50 in. cubes and mounted on casters to allow front projection.

 During normal operations, the video wall displays process overviews, live CCTV camera feeds, an alarm list and a fire and gas overview, but during an emergency shutdown, the on-screen content can be changed to zoom in on safety and security relevant information.
 "The operators have an easy, unifying overview of operational as well as security aspects of their operations.
 In case of a problem, they can spot it straight away, as the alarm is clearly visible, and then look at the desktop for more details," said Hansen.